Talha114/urdu-poetry-generation/README.md

 Finally, a BidirectionalBigramModel should be built that combines the forward and backward models.
 Both the BackwardBigramModel and BidirectionalBigramModel should take the same input and produce the same style of output as the BigramModel.
 The output of the BidirectionalBigramModel should be compared with the Trigram model.

 ## Conclusion
 This project provides an opportunity to explore language modeling and text generation techniques using the spaCy pipeline.
-It also allows for the generation of beautiful poetry in Roman Urdu.
+It also allows for the generation of beautiful poetry in Urdu.